 Chapter 8-10 of the Willkommen course book will be covered.

-If you wish to join Module Two of the German short course (in January), you must have completed Module One or be familiar with the content taught in Module One, specified in the What will I learn? section.
+If you wish to join part 2 of the German Beginners course, you must have completed part 1 or be familiar with the content taught in part 1, specified in the What will I learn? section.

 Please check your level by using our online guidelines before enrolling.

 You will need to respond to instructions and read course documents in English.